 A clear vase provides an elegant display for the blooms of Ziva.
-Simply place your Paperwhite bulbs among the variously colored pebbles, water as directed, and watch them grow.
-We supply 12 bulbs, enough for three successive plantings.
-This complete kit includes 12 bulbs, 10½″ glass vase, and river pebbles.
+Simply place your Paperwhite bulbs among the variously colored river pebbles, water as directed, and watch them grow.
+We supply 12 bulbs, enough for 3 successive plantings.

-For more information on Paperwhite care, click click on Growing Guide.
+For more information on Paperwhite care, click on Growing Guide.

 HOW PLANTS ARE SHIPPED

 The size of the plants we ship has been selected to reduce the shock of transplanting.
 For some, this means a large, bareroot crown.
 Others cannot travel bareroot or transplant best if grown in containers.
 We ship these perennials and annuals in 1 pint pots, except as noted.
 We must point out that many perennials will not bloom the first year after planting, but will the following year, amply rewarding your patience.
 We ship bulbs as dormant, bare bulbs, sometimes with some wood shavings or moss.
 Shrubs, Roses, vines, and other woody plants may be shipped bareroot or in pots.
 The size of the pot is noted in the quick facts for each item.